 SPED-323 Consultation in Special Education, 3 cr.
 An introduction to the consultant's role in special education.
 Topics covered include mainstreaming, curriculum modification, conferencing techniques, grading and graduation issues, in-service education, supervision, pupil stress, and teacher burn-out and stress.
 Special emphasis will be given to developing effective communication skills.
-Prereq.: SPED-310 or SPED-330.
+Prereq.: SPED-310 and either SPED-320 or SPED-330.

 SPED-329 Practice Teaching: Behavior Disorders, 6 cr.
 Supervised classroom teaching experience combined with seminar discussions.
-The school as a social system; classroom management; the teacher's personal qualities; culture and personality dynamics; educational technology; pupil and parent counseling.
-Prereq.: completion of all required courses in SPED sequence.
+The school as a social system; classroom management; the teacher's personal qualities; culture and personality dynamics; educational technology; pupil and parent COUNSeling.
+Prereq.: Permission of practice teaching instructor.
 Undergraduate credit only.
 SPED-330 Characteristics of Individuals with Mental Retardation, 3 cr.
 Exploration of characteristics associated with mild to profound mental retardation from early childhood to adult years.
 Examination of etiology issues related to diagnosis/identification, and aspects of service delivery including educational, vocational, and community services.
-Prereg.: SPED-304.
+Prereq.: SPED-304.

-SPED-331 Teaching Individuals with Educable Mental Retardation, 3 cr.
+SPED-331 Teaching Individuals with Mild Mental Retardation, 3 cr.
 Curriculum planning including: construction and implementation of individual educational plans; adapting and selecting curriculum; materials and methods of instruction; classroom management; vocational planning and evaluation procedures.
 Prereq.: SPED-330.
 Undergraduate credit only.

-SPED-332 Reading for Students with Mild Handicaps, 3 cr.
+SPED-332 Reading for Students with Mild Disabilities, 3 cr.
 Laboratory course concerning various methods of teaching reading to children with a demonstrated developmental lag; utilization of methods and materials which will aid in communicative ability; the skills needed for individualization, adapting and writing material for specific reading problems.
+Prereq.: SPED-304.

 SPED-333 Augmented Communication for Exceptional Individuals, 3 cr.
 Alternative communication methods for helping handicapped children and youth with impaired speech and language abilities to learn to communicate; techniques such as total communication, language board, and electrical devices will be demonstrated and practiced.

-SPED-339 Practice Teaching: Educable Mental Retardation, 6 cr.
+Prereq.: SPED-304.
+SPED-339 Practice Teaching: Mild Mental Retardation, 6 cr.
 Supervised teaching combined with seminar discussions including examination of the problems of diagnosis, theoretical approaches, suggested teaching techniques; curriculum, organization of instruction and pupil and parent counseling.
-Prereq.: all required courses in EMH sequence.
+Prereq.: Permission of practice teaching coordinator.
 Undergraduate credit only.
 SPED-341 Teaching Individuals with Moderate Mental Retardation, 3 cr.
 Providing instruction and service to individuals with moderate mental retardation in school and society; data based instruction, sequencing instruction, programming, structuring the environment, strategies for training, adapting curricula and materials, and parents as partners.
 Undergraduate credit only.
-Prereq.: SPED-330.
+Prereg.: SPED-330.

-SPED-360 Identification and Education of Preschool Children with Handicaps, 3 cr.
-This course focuses on techniques for identifying and teaching handicapped preschool children.
-Investigates theoretical frameworks and strategies for teaching handicapped preschoolers.
+SPED-360 Identification and Education of Preschool Children with Disabilities, 3 cr.
+This course focuses on techniques for identifying and teaching handicapped preschool children with disabilities.
+Investigates theoretical frameworks and strategies for teaching preschoolers with disabilities.
 Explores the teacher's role in coordinating services with other professionals and in communicating with parents.
 Prereq.: SPED-304.

 SPED-390 Educating Persons with Autism, 3 cr.
 Designed for those interested in an overview of the etiology, characteristics, history, and treatment of autism.
 This class will provide a basic understanding of autism for the classroom teacher and other service providers.
+Prereq.: SPED-304.